Datto27/safe_note/README.md

 personal_form.dart - used for add user profile personal_settings - controll user its settings and theme auth_form.dart - for authenticate user if it exists

+used main moduls:
+  sqflite for save data;
+  provider for state managment:
+    setted in main.dart with MultiProvider
+    used in profile_settings

+UI:
+theme is controlling into providers/theme.dart